 Burst Chunk Measurement.
-Based on insight 1, we need to identify the CMAF chunk sending pattern to accumulate consecutive HTTP chunks.
-However this information can be only acquired from the server side, which knows exactly how many CMAF chunks are cached for burst.
-Therefore, we propose to attach a Flag= $k_i$ parameter for $seg_i$ in CTE's header, along with the following HTTP chunks, representing the number of burst CMAF chunks are sent without pause, and by extension, the HTTP chunks.
-In contrast, the later CMAF chunks may contain idle time and bandwidth computation must operate separately.
-To reduce the noise deviation, we propose to leverage size weighted average to guarantee the major bandwidth from the $k_i$ accumulated CMAF chunks, which contain I frame that makes up 50% of the segment size.
+Based on insight 1, we tend to identify the CMAF chunk sending pattern to accumulate consecutive HTTP chunks.
+However, this information is available only on the server side, which records and decides how many CMAF chunks are cached for burst.
+Therefore, we propose to attach a $Flag=k_i$ parameter for $seg_i$ in CTE's header to denote the burst number.
+In this way, we guarantee that the first $k_i$ CMAF chunks are sent without pause, and by extension, the HTTP chunks.
+In contrast, the later CMAF chunks may contain idle time that requires separate filtering.
+To reduce the noise deviation, we propose to leverage size weighted average to guarantee the major bandwidth sample from the $k_i$ accumulated CMAF chunks, which contain I frame that makes up 50% of the segment size.